Covariant transformation

 As a vector, v should be invariant to the chosen coordinate system and independent of any chosen basis, i.e. its "real world" direction and magnitude should appear the same regardless of the basis vectors.
-If we perform a change of basis by transforming the vectors ei into the basis vectors ej, we must also ensure that the components vi transform into the new components vj to compensate.
+If we perform a change of basis by transforming the vectors ei into the basis vectors e′j, we must also ensure that the components vi transform into the new components v′j to compensate.

 The needed transformation of v is called the contravariant transformation rule.